andreamarchetti03/LCP_Project/README.md

 # LCP_Project
 Code for the "Time-scale correction of radio-nuclide data" project made during Laboratory of Computational Physics Mod.B

-The STAN fold for Python code which includes:
+The STAN fold for Python code includes:
 - Model definition code;
 - 'Main' code to perform inference and save the chains;
 - 'Variables' code to import the data of the initial spectrum;